Batteries Plus: Sustainability

 In February 2025, to commemorate National Battery Day, Batteries Plus partnered with Cirba Solutions to promote battery recycling at more than 730 locations across the United States.
 The initiative aimed to recover critical minerals from used batteries and raise consumer awareness about responsible disposal.

 Products and services

 Batteries Plus offers a wide range of products and services.
 The company's main products are batteries, including batteries for vehicles, smartphones, laptops, hearing aids, marine equipment, and industrial uses.
 Since the early 2010s, Batteries Plus has offered a variety of lighting solutions, including LED, CFL, halogen, and specialty bulbs.
 In 2014, the company started offering device repair for smartphones and tablets, as well as key fob programming and replacement services.

 Business model

 Batteries Plus operates under a franchise model.
-Each location is independently owned and operated but follows corporate operations, product offering requirements, and customer service standards.
+Many locations are independently owned and operated but follow corporate operations, product offering requirements, and customer service standards.
 Franchisees benefit from centralized marketing, supply chain management, and training programs.